lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 ### The ViewController as PresenterOutput

-The ViewController has one other VIPER responsibility: set data, which is obtained from the Presenter, into the views.
-The Presenter sends data to the ViewController via the PresenterOutput protocol.
+The ViewController has one other VIPER responsibility: set the data, which is obtained from the Presenter, into the Views.

+The ViewController obtains data in one of two ways, depending on the situation.

+In the case of non-repeating data, the data is sent from the Presenter via a PresenterOutput protocol, either as values or as an immutable struct.
+This data is known as a ViewModel.

+In the case of repeating data, the data is aquired from the Presenter via an indexed accessor method.
+The methods are used by a UITablesViewDataSource or UIPickerDataSource.
+The accessor method returns

 The ViewController implements the protocol by  displaying the data received from the Presenter via the methods of protocol.

-You can see that a VIPER ViewController has only one responsibiliy: configure Views and set data into them.

-Note that this set up makes it very easy to reskin a ui.

-###
+For the same reasons that I mentioned regarding the UseCaseOutput, I find it is a good practice to create one PresenterOutput protocol for each event.